psych-methods/psych-methods.github.io/R_reading_material.md

 # Statistics with *R*

-I don't know if we need this site as we have already some information on the institute's site

 Some general words about *R*.
 Why it is useful and interesting to learn...

-link to website from the institute: [Introduction into R](https://www.uni-marburg.de/de/fb04/team-heck/einstieg-in-r)

 <p align = "center">
 <img align="center" src="https://raw.githubusercontent.com/psych-methods/psych-methods.github.io/master/graphics/graphic_statistics_R.png" width="400" />